sparkfun/SparkFun_Digi_XBee_Development_Board/docs/hardware_overview.md

 ### Digi XBee® Smart Modem Socket

-We've kept the Digi XBee® socket consistent with the Digi XBee® pinout, so this breakout board is backwards compatible.
-In order to take full advantage of this board, we recommend one of the newer Digi XBee® boards.
+We've kept the Digi XBee socket consistent with the Digi XBee pinout, so this breakout board is backwards compatible.
+In order to take full advantage of this board, we recommend one of the newer Digi XBee boards.
 The [Digi XBee® 3 Low-Power LTE-M/NB-IoT, GNSS, no SIM](https://www.sparkfun.com/products/22329) is a great bet.

 <figure markdown>